pwalczyszyn/Lumie/README.md

 * **Minimal** ([sample](https://github.com/Alex-Levacher/Lumie/blob/master/example/controllers/simple-ctrl.js)): You only create one file which takes as name, the name of the controller you want to create.
 Then you define the routing definition and the functions.
 This method is recommended if you plan to have a small controller with few actions.
 * **Structured** ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/users)): You create a new directory with the name of the controller.
 Inside, you create:<br>
   * `[your-controller-name].routing.js` which contains the routing definition
-  * `[your-controller-name].actions.js` which contains the action funtions of the controller.
+  * `[your-controller-name].actions.js` which contains the action functions of the controller.
   * `[your-controller-name].spec.js` This one is optional

 If your controller is pretty heavy, with a lot of functions, we recommend to create one file per action (`create-user.action.js`, `get-user.action.js`, etc… ) ([sample](https://github.com/Alex-Levacher/Lumie/tree/master/example/controllers/cars))